Skip to main content

 Evaluator catalogue

-5.9.0 ships 10 built-in evaluators in three categories.
-The catalogue is read-only — user-defined evaluators are planned for a later release.
+The catalogue includes 10 built-in evaluators in three categories.
+It is read-only — user-defined evaluators are planned for a later release.

 Deterministic, no LLM call.
 Useful for structured outputs.